siberianfox/g2wiki/Raster-Streaming-Protocol.md

 Parameters:

-- `matr` - The transformation matrix to be applied to the image.
-In MVP this is merely a unit vector setting horizontal (X) and vertical (Y) directions from origin (See Note 1).
-Values of 1 or -1 specify straight lines and may be used to accomplish vertical or horizontal flips.
-Non-integer values are used to specify diagonal scan lines.
-The unit vector must obey this equality: 1 = sqrt(x^2 + y^2)
+- `horiz` - Horizontal width of the bitmap in pixels (X dimension)
+- `vert` - Vertical height of the bitmap in pixels (Y dimension)
+- `hres` - Horizontal pixel resolution (X) in pixels per inch (PPI)
+- `vres` - Vertical pixel resolution (Y) in pixels per inch (PPI)
+- `feed` - Maximum velocity is an `F word` for X and Y movement in mm/minute.
+The controller will attempt to hit this speed but may run slower to adjust for communications throttling or other machine or runtime limitations.
+Horizontal scan line steps will run at machine maximum (G0) and are not specified in the render header.

 - `scan` - Unidirectional (1) or bidirectional-reversed (2).
 Unidirectional mode can be used to eliminate machine backlash "jaggies" at high pixel resolutions.
 Bidirectional-reversed will scan in two directions.
 The rasterizer program is responsible for reversing the pixel ordering in the 'return' lines.
 [See also note 2].

 - `over` - Overscan in the width dimension, as millimeters.
 Distance the head will travel beyond the print area to allow for acceleration / deceleration to not require compensation.

-- `feed` - Maximum velocity is an `F word` for X and Y movement in mm/minute.
-The controller will attempt to hit this speed but may run slower to adjust for communications throttling or other machine or runtime limitations.
-Horizontal scan line steps will run at machine maximum (G0) and are not specified in the render header.

-- `chars` - Maximum characters.
-This parameter allows the rasterizer to tell the controller the maximum number of ASCII characters it will send in an image line (including terminating CR and/or LF characters).
-If the controller cannot handle this number it should send an error and the number of characters it can handle.

-- `wide` - Width of the bitmap in pixels (X dimension)

-- `high` - Height of the bitmap in pixels (Y dimension)

-- `hppi` - Horizontal pixel resolution (X) in pixels per inch (PPI)

-- `vppi` - Vertical pixel resolution (Y) in pixels per inch (PPI)

 - `bits` - Bit depth: Number of bits per pixel - typically 8, for 255 grey levels, but may be 16 for increased monochrome resolution.
 A bit-depth of 1 may also be used to allow the rasterizer to perform dithering or other half-toning algorithms.
 In this case the PPI may also be set at the dot limit of the laser, typically about 1200 DPI.
 FYI: PNG and BMP standard bit depths are 1, 2, 4, 8, 16, and 32 (and 64 in some cases).

 - `comp` - Compression - MVP uses (0) for uncompressed bitfield, (1) for run-length encoding compression without Huffman encoding. (for MVP).
 Beyond MVP it may be useful to consider Huffman encoding and X-A delta run-length encoding as per PNG for further encoding efficiency.

+- `matr` - The transformation matrix to be applied to the image.
+In MVP this is merely a unit vector setting horizontal (X) and vertical (Y) directions from origin (See Note 1).
+Values of 1 or -1 specify straight lines and may be used to accomplish vertical or horizontal flips.
+Non-integer values are used to specify diagonal scan lines.
+The unit vector must obey this equality: 1 = sqrt(x^2 + y^2)

+- `chars` - Maximum characters.
+This parameter allows the rasterizer to tell the controller the maximum number of ASCII characters it will send in an image line (including terminating CR and/or LF characters).
+If the controller cannot handle this number it should send an error and the number of characters it can handle.

 Notes: